ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/input-controls-output.md

 Because the time windows of a cycle is too fast for the human eye to perceive (about 2 milliseconds on the Arduino pins that support PWM), instead of causing an LED to strobe or flicker, it simply appears to be more or less bright.
 Using a 25% duty cycle the LED would be on (HIGH output) for half a millisecond and off (LOW output) for 1.5 milliseconds which makes the LED appear to be at 25% brightness.
 So while we aren't truly sending analog data to a digital LED, we are using PWM to simulate the effect of analog data.

 ## Writing the Code
-For this lab you will create a new file named <strong>lab03.js</strong> in the same directory as you did in the previous labs.
+For this lab you will create a new file named <strong>inandout.js</strong> in the same directory as you did in the previous labs.
 There are no additional dependencies, so we don't need to make any changes to the _package.json_ file.

-In the lab03.js file start by declaring the key objects, including a variable for the LED pin and the analog pin you will use (digital pin 11 for the LED and analog pin A0 for the photoresistor - if you still have your project board wired up from the previous labs then you should be all set).
+In the _inandout.js_ file start by declaring the key objects, including a variable for the LED pin and the analog pin you will use (digital pin 11 for the LED and analog pin A0 for the photoresistor - if you still have your project board wired up from the previous labs then you should be all set).
 You should also stub out the <code>board.on()</code> callback function for Johnny Five.

 {% highlight javascript %}
 'use strict';